RobRendell/gTove/README.md

 [https://plus.google.com/u/0/communities/117392923845044055773](https://plus.google.com/u/0/communities/117392923845044055773)

 ## Building
-gTove is a react application, built with create-react-app.
+gTove is a react typescript application, built with create-react-app.
 You need Node.js installed.
 First run "npm install" or "yarn install" to install dependencies, and then a development server can be started by running "npm start".

 ## Styling